 Development of the League

-I have been instrumental in advancing the state of the league in the past five years.
-I have driven major developments, for example devising and developing the referee box game controller.
+I have been instrumental in advancing the state of the league since 2012 as member of the RoboCup Logistics League Technical Committee and the RoboCup Executive Committee.
+I have driven major developments, for example devising and developing the referee box, an autonomous agent controlling the overall game and playing field, as a knowledge-based system (paper), which was then also used for the RoboCup@Work competitions and the RoCKIn EU project (industrial sub-challenge).
 But even more, by bringing ideas for improvements to the league and incrementally raising the difficulty of the league.
-While until 2013, the game was played by a single team on a small field, in 2014 we merged the fields and required that teams implement state-of-the-art self-localization and navigation capabilities in their robots.
+While the game was played by a single team on a small field until 2013, in 2014 we merged the fields and required that teams implement state-of-the-art self-localization and navigation capabilities in their robots.
 In 2015, we then introduced the production stations shown on the pictures, making the game easier to understand from the outside, but also increasing the handling challenges for the teams.
+I have co-organized efforts (paper) for a closer integration of the industrial RoboCup challenges which lead to the foundation of the RoboCup Industrial umbrella league and the RoboCup Industrial cross-over challenge (paper).

 Carologistics RoboCup Team